openstack/glance/doc/source/glanceapi.rst

    </html>

 .. note::
-   Be sure there is the language package under /usr/share/locale-langpack/ on the target Glance server.
+   Make sure to have a language package under /usr/share/locale-langpack/ on the target Glance server.